-Settings Ton max and Toff min are expressed in ms.
+Settings Ton max, Toff min and Current reduction delay are expressed in ms.

 14.3.6.
 Setup synch outputs SH1-SH4

 This page allows to inspect and change all the settings related to the synchronization outputs from 1 to 4.
 The Setup synch outputs SH1-SH4 page is shown in the image of Figure 16: the Setup synch outputs SH1-SH4 web page.